 What is A Conservatory?

-Ask anyone to think of a conservatory and they will instantly imagine the classic shaped conservatory, a red bricked dwarf wall, a bow front and polycarbonate or glass roof.
+Ask anyone to think of a conservatory and they will instantly imagine the classically shaped conservatory, a red-bricked dwarf wall, a bow front and polycarbonate or glass roof.
 Conservatory styles have moved on significantly now with many styles to choose from and different roof types available.
-This is why any difference between an orangery and a conservatory are so subtle and confusing.
+This is why any difference between an orangery and a conservatory is so subtle and confusing.
 We supply and install the following Ultraframe conservatory roof options:

 The Ultraroof conservatory replacement roof is very similar to the LivinRoof.
 The big difference between the two is that rather than solid panels, Ultraroof uses composite tiles.
 The tiles aesthetics create a wow factor that are easy to match with traditional homes, they look especially good when used in conjunction with a lean-to conservatory.
 The tiles make the UltraRoof incredibly safe, secure and weatherproof.

-Inside the Ultraroof has a built in super insulated pelmet that is perfect for adding LED lighting or even recessed speakers, the perfect set up for enterntaining guests.
+Inside the Ultraroof has a built-in super-insulated pelmet that is perfect for adding LED lighting or even recessed speakers, the perfect set up for entertaining guests.
 You can also place glass panels and lighting anywhere on the Ultraroof meaning light will never be an issue.

 Which Is Best Orangery or a Conservatory?

-There is a lot of difference difference between an orangery and a conservatory, so it’s not easy to know which is best suited for you and your home.
-Both builds would suit literally any style of property, however there are a few important factors to take into consideration before deciding on a which one to go for.
+There is a lot of difference between an orangery and a conservatory, so it’s not easy to know which is best suited for you and your home.
+Both builds would suit literally any style of property, however, there are a few important factors to take into consideration before deciding on which one to go for.

 Another important difference between an orangery and a conservatory is that an orangery will suit older style homes better.
 We will be able to perfectly match the brickwork of your new orangery to your existing property, it’s important to match the buildings to maintain the period charm.
 Conservatories can still be designed and styled to suit older homes, although an orangery blends in with minimal effort.

 Larger properties can have conservatories designed and tailored to suit the space that is available.
-This is yet another difference difference between an orangery and a conservatory.
-More flexibility is the shape that can be created such as P and T-shaped conservatory designs, these buildings will blend perfectly with your home without looking like it has been planted on or overpowering the homes style.
+This is yet another difference between an orangery and a conservatory.
+More flexibility is the shape that can be created such as P and T-shaped conservatory designs, these buildings will blend perfectly with your home without looking like it has been planted on or overpowering the style of the home.